pupilfirst/wd101-scripts/basic-introduction-html-css/introduction-to-form-element/README.md

-In this video, we will learn about HTML Form element and how it is used to collect User input in web pages.
+In this video, we will learn about HTML Form element and how it is used to collect user input in web pages.

 The HTML `form` element is used to create an HTML form for user input.
 It is used as a container for elements such as text fields, checkboxes, radio buttons and submit buttons.